nechar/Angular-Laravel/readme.md

 ### Key features

+ * Not required to integrate JSON Web Token (JWT) or Laravel Passport.
  * Step by step setup guide (Including some useful hints)
  * Non-destructive Authentication in Laravel
  * Non-destructive TS-Lint in Angular
  * Cross-Origin Resource Sharing already enabled
- * Angular Version 4.3
+ * Latest Angular Version 4.3
- * Laravel Version 5.5
+ * Latest Laravel Version 5.5
  * Video tutorial available on youtube on how this project was created.
 So you know what exactly you need to modify in order to meet your project requirements.
  * Easy to setup
  * Laravel and Angular project separated(Modouled)